abdu1lrahman/curio/README.md

 There's multiple architectures that supports the idea of Separation of Concerns which means separating the UI from business logic
 But I choosed MVC alongside with getx package for more clean and maintainable code. also getx made it super easy for localization and switching, adding new languages.

+# Backend

+For the backend I used firebase, it is very powerful, easy to use tool.
+Firebase handles Authentcation, messaging, notifications, AI, and many other stuff in my project